Tupolev Tu-160: Operational history

 In August 2018, several Russian military aircraft including two Tu-160, Tu-95MS strategic bombers and Il-78 aerial tankers were deployed for the first time to the Russian Far East as part of a long-range tactical flight exercise, flying 7,000 km non-stop flight from their home base in Saratov Oblast to Chukotka.
 During the exercise, the crews practised the combat use of cruise missiles at the Komi Test Range and performed aerial refueling.

 In November 2018, a modernized Tu-160M test-fired a full complement of 12 Kh-101 cruise missiles at the Pemboy proving ground in the northeastern region of Komi Republic.

 On 10 December 2018, two Tu-160s accompanied by an An-124 cargo plane and an Il-62 passenger plane, landed at the Maiquetía airport in Venezuela.
 On 23 October 2019, two Tu-160s accompanied by an An-124 and an Il-62 visited South Africa as part of strengthening ties between the two nations; the aircraft performed a 13 hours non-stop flight over the Caspian Sea, Arabian Sea, and Indian Ocean, covering 11000 km with mid-air refueling and landed at Waterkloof Air Force Base in South Africa.
 It was the Tu-160's first visit to the African continent.

 On 11 November 2021, the Belarusian Defense Ministry announced that two Russian Tu-160s flew on a training mission over Belarus alongside Belarusian Air Force Sukhoi Su-30s.

 The type was involved in the Russian invasion of Ukraine.
 According to Ukrainian sources, on 6 March 2022, a Tu-160 along with a Tu-95MS strategic bomber launched eight cruise missiles, presumably the Kh-101, at the Havryshivka Vinnytsia International Airport from the Black Sea area.
 On 26 June 2022, Ukrainian Air Force spokesman Yurii Ihnat reported four to six Kh-101 cruise missiles were launched by Tu-160 and Tu-95MS bombers at Kyiv from the Caspian Sea area.

 On 20 January 2025, Ukraine launched a drone attack on the Gorbunov Kazan Aviation Plant in Kazan, Russia where the Tu-160 is built, about 1000 km from the border with Ukraine, causing several explosions.
 Russian sources stated that damage was minimal and all drone threats had been neutralized.

-On 1 June, Ukraine claimed to have hit four Tu-160 bombers at airfields inside Russia with swarms of small drones.
+On 1 June, Ukraine claimed that Operation Spiderweb hit four Tu-160s at airfields inside Russia with swarms of small drones.